New Diabetic Meal Pack: Suitable for type 2 diabetes and pre diabetes

 Low carb eating is not yet recommended for children under 18 (due to a lack of evidence) or for those with other medical complications such as kidney issues.
 Always check with your doctor for personal advice before embarking on a new eating regime.

-Besides a healthy diet, what else can impact management of your diabetes?
+Besides a healthy diet, what else can impact your diabetes or high blood sugars?

 You.
 Everyone is unique and how your body manages the food you eat is different.
-Your diabetes may be less or more advanced.
-Whether you take medication to manage your diabetes can change how your body copes with your diet too.
+Your elevated blood sugars or diabetes may be less or more advanced.
+If you take medication to manage diabetes, it can change how your body copes with your diet too.

 Physical activity levels.
 Regular exercise, even if it’s gentle can help you manage your blood glucose levels, cholesterol and triglycerides and well as burn calories to help you maintain or lose weight.